-Year 5 and 6 children and their brothers and sisters leave from the 'long corridor'.
+Year 5 and 6 children leave from exits facing the field.
 Year 4 leave from the hall and Year 3 from the additional building.

 If a child is not collected he/she will make their way to the school office and report to a member of staff who will then try to contact parents.